MeiCloudie/hutech-classroom-client-app/README.md

 - Browse and manage classroom sessions
 - Access course materials and resources
 - Interact with instructors and fellow students through chat

+## Web API

+The Web API serves as the backend for the HUTECH Classroom system.
+It handles various requests and provides the necessary functionalities.
+You can explore the Web API documentation by visiting the following URL: [Web API Documentation](https://hutechclassroom.azurewebsites.net/swagger/index.html)

+## Web Administration

+The Web Administration is the administrative web interface for the HUTECH Classroom system.
+It allows administrators to manage classrooms, users, and perform other administrative tasks.
+You can access the Web Administration interface at: [Web Administration](https://hutechclassroomweb.azurewebsites.net/)

+## User Web Interface

+The User Web Interface is the user-facing web interface for the HUTECH Classroom system.
+It enables users to access classrooms, interact with course materials, submit assignments, and engage in online discussions.
+You can access the User Web Interface at: [User Web Interface](https://hutech-classroom-edu.vercel.app/)

+## Source Code

+The source code for the HUTECH Classroom project is publicly available on GitHub.

+### Backend Source Code

+The backend source code repository can be found at: [Backend Source Code](https://github.com/Slimaeus/HUTECHClassroom)

+### Frontend Source Code

+The frontend source code repository can be found at: [Frontend Source Code](https://github.com/MeiCloudie/hutech-classroom-client-app)

+Feel free to explore, contribute, and submit pull requests to improve the project.

 ## Contributing
 Contributions to the Hutech Classroom Client App are welcome!
 If you find any bugs, issues, or have suggestions for improvements, please open an issue on the GitHub repository.